awlondon/DRAGON-FALL/README.md

 ### Prospective research

-`Mesoamerica/README.md` lists priorities like feathered-serpent traditions and dragon symbolism in warfare.
+The **[README](Mesoamerica/README.md)** lists priorities like feathered-serpent traditions and dragon symbolism in warfare.
 To build on this:

 - Create a historical timeline spanning Olmec, Teotihuacan, Maya and Aztec references to feathered serpents.
 - Curate iconography of murals, sculptures and codices showing Quetzalcoatl, Kukulcan and Gucumatz.